-4. The dean appointed to any faculty shall be a member of the faculty and of any committee within the faculty, and may, if he so desires, preside at any meeting of such faculty or committee.
-Nothing in this by-law shall affect the precedence or authority of the Chancellor, the Deputy Chancellor, or the Vice-Chancellor.
-Chapter VI - Vice- Chancellor 1.
-The Vice-Chancellor shall be specially charged with the duty of promoting the interests and furthering the development of the University.
-2. The Vice-Chancellor shall, by virtue of his office, be a member of every board, faculty and committee, within the University, and may, if he so desires, preside at any meeting of such board, faculty or committee.
-3. The Vice-Chancellor shall, under the Council, subject to the by-laws and to any resolution of the Council (a) manage and supervise the administrative, financial and other activities of the University; (b) consult with and advise the Professorial Board, and all other University boards, faculties, committees, professors and other heads of departments; (c) exercise supervision over the discipline of the University, with power, in the case of students, to impose penalties in accordance with academic usage for breach of discipline or for misconduct of any kind; (d) give effect to the by-laws and to any regulations, rules or orders made, or to any resolution or report passed or adopted, by the Council; (e) have such powers, authorities, duties, functions and discretions as may, from time to time be assigned to or vested in him by the Council.
-4. Nothing in this chapter shall affect the precedence or authority of the Chancellor or Deputy Chancellor.
-Chapter VII - Honorary Degrees 1.
-The Council may admit, honoris causa , to any degree other than that of Bachelor within the University, any person who is recommended for such admission by an absolute majority of the Professorial Board and by an absolute majority of the faculty in which the degree is to be conferred as being a person of distinguished eminence in some branch of learning appropriate to such faculty.
-2. The Council may admit, honoris causa , to the degree of Doctor in an appropriate field in the University any person considered by the Council to be distinguished by eminent service to the community.
-Chapter VIII - Invest- ment of University Funds Subject to the provisions of any instrument creating a particular trust, moneys belonging to the University, whether at the time in a state of investment or not, may be invested in any of the following modes of investment: (a) any public funds or Government Stock or Government Securities of the Commonwealth of Australia, or any State thereof; (b) any debentures or securities guaranteed by the Government of the Commonwealth of Australia or any State thereof; (c) any duly authorised debentures or securities issued by any city, municipality or shire in New South Wales, or any incorporated body or society having statutory powers to issue the same in New South Wales, and approved by the Council; (d) first mortgage of land held in fee simple in New South Wales; (e) first mortgage of leasehold lands held under leases, which will have not less than thirty years to run at the date of the expiration of the mortgage: Provided that no such investment shall be made unless approved by resolution of the Council at a meeting the agenda of which contains express notice of the proposal;
+- 1. The Vice-Chancellor shall be specially charged with the duty of promoting the interests and furthering the development of the University. - 2.
+The Vice-Chancellor shall, by virtue of his office, be a member of every board, faculty and committee, within the University, and may, if he so desires, preside at any meeting of such board, faculty or committee. - 3.
+The Vice-Chancellor shall, under the Council, subject to the by-laws and to any resolution of the Council - (a) manage and supervise the administrative, financial and other activities of the University; - (b) consult with and advise the Professorial Board, and all other University boards, faculties, committees, professors and other heads of departments; - (c) exercise supervision over the discipline of the University, with power, in the case of students, to impose penalties in accordance with academic usage for breach of discipline or for misconduct of any kind: - (d) give effect to the by-laws and to any regulations, rules or orders made, or to any resolution or report passed or adopted, by the Council; - (e) have such powers, authorities, duties, functions and discretions as may, from time to time be assigned to or vested in him by the Council. - 4.
+Nothing in this chapter shall affect the precedence or authority of the Chancellor or Deputy Chancellor.

+Chapter VII - Honorary Degrees

+- 1. The Council may admit, honoris causa, to any degree other than that of Bachelor within the University, any person who is recommended for admission to that degree - - (a) at a meeting of the faculty or board of studies in which it is proposed he be so admitted by not less than two-thirds of the members of that faculty or board of studies present and voting at the meeting; and - (b) at a meeting of the Professorial Board by not less than two-thirds of the members of the Professorial Board present and voting at that meeting, - as being a person of distinguished eminence in some branch of learning appropriate to that faculty or board of studies. - 2.
+The Council may admit, honoris causa, to the degree of Doctor in an appropriate field in the University any person considered by the Council to be distinguished by eminent service to the community.

+Chapter VIII - Investment of University Funds

+- 1. Subject to the provisions of any instrument creating a particular trust, moneys belonging to the University, whether at the time in a state of investment or not, may be invested in any of the following modes of investment: - (a) any public funds or Government Stock or Government Securities of the Commonwealth of Australia, or any State thereof; - (b) any debentures or securities guaranteed by the Government of the Commonwealth of Australia or any State thereof; - (c) any duly authorised debentures or securities issued by any city, municipality or shire in New South Wales, or any incorporated body or society having statutory powers to issue the same in New South Wales, and approved by the Council;